 The way a complaint is dealt with depends on its nature.

-If you have a concern or wish to make a complaint please speak to any member of staff.
-Your complaint will be listened to and hopefully resolved.
+If you have a compliment, concern or wish to make a complaint you can do this in a variety of ways;

-If this isn’t the case it may be necessary for you to put the complaint in writing to the Operations Manager.
+If you have put your complaint in writing or an email to the Business Manager.
 You will receive a written acknowledgement within 10 working days which may be a full reply, the offer of a meeting to discuss the investigation of your complaint, or a letter outlining how your complaint will be dealt with together with timescales involved.

 By Email – firstname.lastname@example.org